chameleonhead/stratrack/libs/mql-interpreter/README.md

 `Print`, `OrderSend` and `iMA`, all functions listed at
 <https://docs.mql4.com/function_indices> are available as no-ops and can
 be accessed through `getBuiltin()`.
-A few helpers such as `ArrayResize`, `GetTickCount64` and `PlaySound` have working implementations alongside string and math utilities.
+A few helpers such as `ArrayResize`, `ArraySort`, `GetTickCount64` and `PlaySound` have working implementations alongside string, math and other array utilities.

 Builtins fall into two categories. **Core** builtins are environment independent and always behave the same (e.g. `ArrayResize` or `Print`).